CodePartnersMD/MD201-01/week-3-4-overview.md

 # Code 201: Foundations of Software Development

-## Week 2: Building a Basic Web App for a Retail Chain

 ### Week 3 & 4 Learning Objectives
 As a result of completing Week 2 of Code 201, and building the retail chain weekly project, students will:
 * Demonstrate the ability to construct a web application of multiple pages that serves a collection of user stories and technical goals outlined in the assignment documents.